 This learning never stops, wether you're an experienced student, or teacher of many years there are always new stages of understanding and lessons to re-learn on our own individual life path.

-If you make mistake, get something wrong or fall over in a class, just giggle at yourself finding a good sense of humility in imperfection and carry on when your ready too.
+If you make mistake, get something wrong or fall over in a class, just giggle at yourself finding a good sense of humility through imperfection and carry on when your ready too.

 If you need to rest, rest!
 All teachers and students are very supportive and understanding of the challenges of these practices, if you're feeling uncomfortable physically, mentally or just need to cool down a little, please take some time to just sit on your mat quietly and rest, you could lie down if you prefer and close your eyes for a number of calming breaths.